nh602/nh602/README.md

 # Hey there!
 I'm Nick Henley

-I'm a student at **The University of Colorado Boulder**, set to graduate in **May 2025**.
+I'm a graduate from **The University of Colorado Boulder**.
 I’m passionate about technology, particularly in the realms of **AI** and **cybersecurity**, and I’m currently on the lookout for opportunities to dive into these fields professionally.

 ## What I’ve Been Up To
 I’ve had the privilege of working on some exciting projects, both with **Blueprint Boulder**, a student organization focused on building impactful solutions, and through my senior capstone.
 Here’s what I’ve done: